Geostatistic/steno3dpy/docs/content/api/resources/data.rst

 Mapping data to a mesh is staightforward for unstructured meshes (those defined by vertices, segments, triangles, etc); the order of the data array simply corresponds to the order of the associated mesh parameter.
-For grid meshes, however, mapping 1D data array to the 2D or 3D grid is not as simple.
-The easiest way to correctly align data is to start with a numpy array that is size (x, y) for 2D data or size (x, y, z) for 3D data then use numpy's flatten() function with default order 'C'.
+For grid meshes, however, mapping 1D data array to the 2D or 3D grid requires correct ordering.
+The default ordering is C-style, row-major ordering.
+For one example of correctly aligning data, start with a numpy array that is size (x, y) for 2D data or size (x, y, z) for 3D data then use numpy's flatten() function with default order 'C'.
+Alternatively, you may specify data order='f'.
+This is Fortran- or Matlab-style, column-major ordering.
 For in-depth examples of binding data to resources please refer to the `example notebooks <http://mybinder.org/repo/3ptscience/steno3dpy-notebooks>`_.